ampproject/amphtml/extensions/amp-form/amp-form.md

 ## Classes and CSS Hooks
 `amp-form` provides classes and CSS hooks for publishers to style their forms and inputs.

-`.amp-form-initial`, `.amp-form-verifying`, `.amp-form-verify-error`, `.amp-form-submitting`, `.amp-form-submit-success` and `.amp-form-submit-error` are added to indicate the state of the form submission.
+`.amp-form-initial`, `.amp-form-verify`, `.amp-form-verify-error`, `.amp-form-submitting`, `.amp-form-submit-success` and `.amp-form-submit-error` are added to indicate the state of the form submission.

 `.user-valid` and `.user-invalid` classes are a polyfill for the pseudo classes as described above.
 Publishers can use these to style their inputs and fieldsets to be responsive to user actions (e.g., highlighting an invalid input with a red border after user blurs from it).